 Airsun 205/50 DOT Low Profile Golf Cart Tire

 If you’re going to be cruising the fairways of your home course, the Airsun 205/50 DOT Low Profile Tires are a great option.
 Even though these tires don’t come with wheels, they won’t break the bank and a preferred tire of many golf cart owners.
-They’re 18” in diameter and will fit on any 10” wheel.
-For a quality golf cart tire at a good price, the Airsun 205/50 DOT Low Profile tires are a good choice.
+They’re 18” in diameter and will fit on any 10” wheel and dot approved.
+All Lowered club car, EZGO, and Yamaha golf carts.
+For a quality golf cart tire at a good price, the Airsun 205/50 DOT Low Profile tires are a good choice and no lift kit needed.back to menu ↑

 WANDA 20/10 – 10 All Terrain Golf Cart Tires

 If you’re going to be adventuring in a rugged country, these tires are calling your name.
-They’re the bad boy of all terrain tires.
+This golf cart tire supply are the bad boy of all terrain tires.
 At 20” in diameter and with a tread that just looks mean, the WANDA 20/10 – 10 All Terrain Tires will get you where you need to go.
 Be warned, these tires are available for purchase on an individual basis and may require a lift kit.
 Nonetheless, with these tires on your cart, you’ll be turning heads anywhere you go.

 18×18.5 – 8 8/7 White Assembly Golf Cart Tires

-Sold by Antego Wheel and Tire, this wheel and tire package is great for anyone that owns a golf cart and wants to purchase tires on a budget.
+Sold by Antego Wheel and Tire, this package of golf cart tire supply is great for anyone that owns a golf cart and wants to purchase tires on a budget.
 They’re Department of Transportation approved, branded and trademarked so you’ll know you’re getting the real thing.
-The tires can tow moderate loads and are great for recreational golf carts and even riding lawn mowers.
+The golf cart tires can tow moderate loads and are great for recreational golf carts and even riding lawn mowers.

 10” Vampire Machined/Black Golf Cart Wheels and 205/50 – 10 Low Profile Tire Set

-If you want your golf cart to catch the eye of anyone you play with, the Vampire Machined Black Golf Wheel and Tire combination will do the job.
+If you want your golf cart to catch the eye of anyone you play with, the Vampire Machined Black Golf Wheel and Tire golf cart tire supply combination will do the job.
 The set comes with four wheels, chrome center caps, and chrome lug nuts.
-The wheel and tire combo is 18” in diameter and, the all terrain tread will get you around the golf course or down the street with ease.
-Aside from their looks, the best part about this tire and wheel package is that it comes assembled, aired and ready for use.
+The combo is 18” in diameter and, the all terrain tread will get you around the golf course or down the street with ease.
+Aside from their looks, the best part about this cart tire and wheel package is that it comes assembled, aired and ready for use and no lif kit required.
+These tires can be used on every club car.

 12” Banshee Black/Machine Aluminum Wheels and 20/10 – 12 Stinger All Terrain Tires

-With a name like Banshee tires and Stinger wheels, you know this wheel and tire combo is meant for the serious off-roader.
+With a name like Banshee tires and Stinger wheels, you know this combo is meant for the serious off-roader.
 The tires are Department of Transportation approved and don’t require a lift for most golf carts.
 The caps and lug nuts are chrome giving the wheels a sleek look.
 While you won’t want to take these tires out on the golf course, they’ll make your ride smooth just about anywhere else you want to go.
 When you purchase a set of four, they’ll be delivered to you fully assembled for free.
 All you have to do is bolt them to your golf cart.
+Low Profile dot approved and turf safe tires for a winning combination on the streets and the golf course, and also can be used on every club car.back to menu ↑

 10” Bulldog Machined Golf Cart Wheels and 205/50-10 Golf Cart Tire Combo

 If you’re looking for golf cart tires on a practical level, the 10” Bulldog Machined Wheel and Tire Combo are an excellent choice.
 At 18” from the ground to the top of the tire, you won’t need a lift kit for these tires.
 The tires are Department of Transportation approved and certified as turf safe.
-For the golf cart owner that spends more time on the course than the street, these tires are worth a look.
+Tire is dot approved.
+For the golf cart owner that spends more time on the course than the street, these tires are worth a look, and they can be used on every golf club car to.

 10” Storm Trooper Machined/Black Wheels and 205/50-10 Tires Combo